 This option is deprecated and subject to removal in a future release.
 Use

-Additional information about using ndb_mgm can be found in Section 19.5.2, “Commands in the MySQL Cluster Management Client”.
+Additional information about using ndb_mgm can be found in Section 19.5.2, “Commands in the NDB Cluster Management Client”.